Bias on the Basis of Gender Nonconformity, Sexual Orientation and Sex:

 Title VII of the Civil Rights Act of 1964 doesn’t expressly prohibit discrimination on the basis of sexual orientation or gender nonconformity, but that’s not stopping the Equal Employment Opportunity Commission (EEOC) from advocating on behalf of employees alleging they were discriminated against on the basis of lesbian, gay, bisexual, and transgender (LGBT) status or gender identity.

 In 2016, the EEOC filed the first lawsuits urging the courts to rule that Title VII violations exist when employers engage in discriminatory practices on account of employees’ sexual orientation.

 The EEOC also reports that it’s obtained nearly $6.4 million on behalf of employees who were allegedly subjected to sex-based discrimination in violation of Title VII.
 And courts are becoming increasingly receptive to treating discrimination against gender-nonconforming workers as discrimination on the basis of sex.

-Join us on February 23 with Michael Greene Esq., member of the Affirmative Action and Federal Contract Compliance practice group, to learn the key issues that HR professionals should address to avoid sex bias claims in the workplace.
+Use this on-demand webinar with Michael Greene Esq., member of the Affirmative Action and Federal Contract Compliance practice group, to learn the key issues that HR professionals should address to avoid sex bias claims in the workplace.